gaeaplus/gaeaplus/README.md

 Gaea+ is an open source Virtual Globe based on the [NASA World Wind](http://goworldwind.org).
 It is provided by Gaea+ team from [XLAB](http://xlab.si), one of the fastest growing ICT companies in its region, with long and extensive experience leading and executing software projects.

-The project extends the Worldwind Java core with features crucial for advanced real-time rendering of geospatial information, including optimized Render-to-Texture capabilities enabling visualization of large vector datasets, GLSL Shader support built directly into the Worldwind render loop making custom visual effects a breeze, deferred rendering, and a flexible WFS & GML support.
+The project extends the World Wind Java core with features crucial for advanced real-time rendering of geospatial information, including optimized Render-to-Texture capabilities enabling visualization of large vector datasets, GLSL Shader support built directly into the Worldwind render loop making custom visual effects a breeze, deferred rendering, and a flexible WFS & GML support.

-This project has been awarded first place at the [NASA Worldwind Challenge](http://eurochallenge.como.polimi.it/).
+This project has been awarded first place at the [NASA World Wind Challenge](http://eurochallenge.como.polimi.it/).

 Realtime vector rendering engine
 --------------------------------